footcricket05/EmployeeHub/README.md

 ## Usage

-Access the Employee Management System by opening your web browser and navigating to http://localhost:3000.
+Access the EmployeeHub by opening your web browser and navigating to http://localhost:3000.
 Here, you can manage employee information efficiently and effortlessly.

 ## Contributing